-From a financial perspective, are you ready to get married?
+Are you ready to get married?
 You and your love muffin may have all the emotional and spiritual success stars lined up.
-But if your love potion doesn’t also include a little financial glue or learn how to create that connection, the chances of sticking together over the long-run aren’t great.
+But if you don’t have a little financial glue or learn how to create that connection, the chances of sticking together over the long-run aren’t great.
 Here are the 10 questions you both need to answer in order to know the time is right to tie the knot:

 Note – My wife and I discussed only two or three of these questions before we hitched up.
 After 25 years, we still have a wonderful relationship and almost never disagree about money.
 How did we do it?
 Read the last “trump” question that overrides most of these 10 topics.

 1. Do either of you have any debt?

-These days, if you put two people in a room, it’s highly likely that at least one of them will be in debt.
+These days, if you put two people in a room, it’s highly likely that at least one of them will have some debt.
 Don’t be alarmed if your partner has a little red ink on his or her collar.
 But you both need to be completely honest about how that person created the debt.
 What were the circumstances?
 What decisions did he or she make that resulted in this debt?
 Are they going to be repeated?
 Why not?
 What actions has he/she taken to get out of debt?
 Do you both feel the same about being in debt?